MuGdxy/GalDesigner/GalDesigner.md

 A Galgame Engine on Windows.

-It is simple and fast to make a Galgame.
+It is simple and fast way to make a Galgame.

 ## GameBox

-A GameBox run the script, do input event, draw the sence and so on.
+A GameBox run the script, do events and so on.

-A GameBox is not an Application.
-It is a class, Application tell GameBox the input event, and the GameBox draw sence to Application.
+A GameBox is not an Application, GameBox manager the game and tell the Application something like what objects should show, what effects should show and so on.

+A GameBox also get events from Application.
+GameBox is used for game's logic.

+The GameBox is a leader.Tell Application what should do.

 See more in [GameBox.md]()